Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could allow an attacker to execute arbitrary code.
+Successful exploitation of this vulnerability could allow and attacker to cause a denial-of-service condition.

 3. TECHNICAL DETAILS